 Legal Status of VPNs in China

-In the case of VPN service providers, the fines get heftier and another man who sold VPN services in China was fined $72,790 and sentenced to a five and a half year jail term.
-It is interesting that the fine is equivalent to almost an exact RMB 500,000, the maximum allowable fine (when paired with jail time) as stipulated under Article 63 of the CSL.
+In the case of VPN service providers, the fines get heftier and another man who sold VPN services in China was fined $72,790 and sentenced to a five-and-a-half-year jail term.
+It is interesting that the fine is equivalent to almost an exactly RMB 500,000, the maximum allowable fine (when paired with jail time) as stipulated under Article 63 of the CSL.

 Increased Crackdown on Non-approved VPN Providers